sPyOpenSource/jcore/images/README.md

 The disk-rpi.img can be written to an SDCard (Class 10) and booted on a Raspberry Pi 3 and 4.

 The disk images contain only one boot partition.
-Feel free to use `fdisk` and add more partitions to your needs.
+Feel free to use `fdisk` and add more partitions to your needs, or modify mkbootimg.json and add more elements to the `partitions` array.

 Testing
 -------